 If you plan to use or already use multiple types of tags on your website, you're likely using a tag manager to save time and avoid having to manually manage all of those different code snippets.
 This article walks through how to use Google Tag Manager (GTM) to deploy the Demandbase Tag to your website.

-- You must have Administrative privileges.
+- You must have Admin privileges.

 - Google Tag Manager